abusaidm/html-snippets/README.md

 # README
 ## Visual Studio Code HTML Snippets
+## DISABLING THIS EXTENSION AS IT CURRENTLY CONFLICTS WTH EXISTING VS CODE HTML EXTENSION

 This extension adds rich language support for the HTML Markup to VS Code, including: